lokalise/Blog-Authors-Info/docs/02-style-guide.md

 * :link: Provide links to relevant resources (documentation, specifications) when explaining new terms and concepts.
 * Giving links to other Lokalise articles is very much appreciated.
 * On the other hand, do not overuse external links: for example, do not provide references for common knowledge.
 The provided links should be relevant to the main topic of the article.
-* Never ever add sponsored or promotional links without agreeing with the editor.
+* :heavy_exclamation_mark: Never ever add sponsored or promotional links without agreeing with the editor.
 Such links will be removed.

 ### Other Tips

 * *Acronyms* should be explained unless they are well-known (like HTML or PNG).
-* *Citations* should include the original sources.
+* :speech_balloon: *Citations* should include the original sources.
-* If you are using *images* from other sources, make sure you have permission to do so.
+* :framed_picture: If you are using *images* from other sources, make sure you have permission to do so.
 We encourage authors to use original images.
 * Provide `alt` text for your images.
-* Do not use *smiles* and *emoticons*.
+* :shipit: Do not use *smiles* and *emoticons*.
 * Avoid using *complex contractions* like "could've":
   + :heavy_check_mark: We'll, isn't, hasn't, could have, would have
   + :x: Could've, should've, would've